chriskonnertz/string-calc/README.md

 Operator classes implement the `operate($leftNumber, $rightNumber)` method.
 Its parameters represent the operands.
 It might be confusing that even if the operator is a unary operator its `operate` method needs to offer both parameters.
-The `$rightNumber` parameter will contain the operand of the unary operation while the left will contain 0.
+The `$rightNumber` argument will be the operand of the unary operation while the left will be 0.

 ### Functions